 By train or bus

-- Always try to avoid rush hour.
+- Try to avoid rush hour.
 This means the carriages and buses are less crowded and there will be extra seats.

 - You’ll thank yourself for checking which train stations have lifts for pushchairs.

-- It’s best if you can avoid sitting in quiet zones on trains – other passengers may not be sympathetic to a chatty toddler or crying baby.
+- Perhaps try to avoid quiet zones on trains – other passengers may not be sympathetic to a chatty toddler or crying baby.

 - Try to use a sling or baby carrier rather than a buggy.
 It can be overwhelming arriving at a train station with a buggy, whereas using a sling will keep your hands free to find things like tickets.